 The Company reviews its long-lived assets for impairment in accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, whenever events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 To determine the recoverability of its long-lived assets, the Company evaluates the estimated future undiscounted cash flows that are directly associated with, and that are expected to arise as a direct result of, the use and eventual disposition of the long-lived asset.
 If the estimated future undiscounted cash flows demonstrate that recoverability is not probable, an impairment loss would be recognized.
-An impairment loss would be calculated based on the excess carrying amount of the long-lived asset set? is fair value.
+An impairment loss would be calculated based on the excess carrying amount of the long-lived asset over the long-lived asset's fair value.
 The fair value is determined based on valuation techniques such as a comparison to fair values of similar assets.
-There were no impairment charges recognized during the years ended March 31, 2007, 2006 and 2005.
+There were no impairment charges recognized during the years ended March 31, 2008, 2007 and 2006.